JermellB/restagraph/README.md

 There are two ways of managing the schema, which can be combined as desired:

+- define one or more schemas in YAML format, in files.
+These can be in any directory, but must all be in the same one.
+They're read in alphanumeric order, so you can prepend serial numbers to control the sequence in which they're applied, enabling later schemas to depend on resources defined in previous ones.
+These are also version-controlled, and version updates will be applied on startup.
+    - inform the startup function of the path to this directory in one of two ways:
-- pass a schema object to the `startup` function
+        - explicitly pass the `:schemapath` parameter to `startup`
-    - this object is expected to be the output of `(cl-yaml:parse)`, and must include
+        - set an environment variable `SCHEMAPATH`
+    - their contents must be in the form of a dict with the following entries:
+        - `name`
-        - `name` with a string value
+            - value must be a string
+            - this is the name that will be recorded in the database for version-control purposes; the filename will be ignored.
+        - `version`
+            - value should be a number, preferably an integer.
+The code has only been used with integers; behavious with other types of value is undefined and unsupported.
-        - `version` with an integer value.
-If this is greater than the existing version for the schema with this name, or there's no record of a schema with that name, the schema will be applied, and then this number will be set as a version.
+            - If this is greater than the existing version for the schema with this name, or there's no record of a schema with that name, the schema will be applied, and then this number will be set as a version.
 The "current" version is assumed to be the highest number of a version linked to the schema name, so there's no "currentVersion" link or attribute to manage.
+            - `resourcetypes`
+                - a list of dicts
+            - `relationships`
+                - a list of sets
-    - an example of a valid schema is found in the [Syscat sources](https://bitbucket.org/equill/syscat/src/master/).
+    - examples of valid schemas are found in the [Syscat sources](https://bitbucket.org/equill/syscat/src/schemas/master/).
+These include examples of backward references to resources defined in previously-applied schemas.
 - its dedicated API at `/schema/v1`.